 Kifuka – world record holder of lightning intensity

-As a result Kifuka experiences violent thunderstorms unprecedented anywhere else in the world: each square kilometre experiences approximately 158 lightning strikes per year – one lightning strike per 6,300 square metres.
+As a result, Kifuka experiences violent thunderstorms unprecedented anywhere else in the world: each square kilometer experiences approximately 158 lightning strikes per year – one lightning strike per 6,300 square meters.
 For comparison in Europe north from Alps density and frequency of lightning is 150 – 300 times lower.

 World record of Kifuka was announced six-seven years ago and the research goes on since then.
 Wondermondo does not possess information whether Kifuka still holds the record.

 How are the lightning flashes counted?

 Researchers of lightning obtained powerful instrument with the launch of NASA’s Lightning Imaging Sensor (LIS) on Japanese satellite in November 1997.

 LIS detects the distribution and variability of all kinds of lightning in the tropical regions of our planet.
-Instrument records the time when lightning occurs, measures the radiant, determines location.
-It manages to detect even most of day lightnings.
+The instrument records the time when lightning occurs, measures the radiant, determines location.
+It manages to detect even most of the day lightning.
 This information is of high value to climate researchers because it helps to understand the mechanism of global storm convection and dynamics.

 Data from LIS, including fairly recent data, is available here.